Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 - [Eric Barker's blog]
 - [Joel on Software]

-I have made my decision based on 12 months of ignoring data from both my [system 1] and friendly advice from others.
 If there's any advice you'd like to share with me, there's a great chance it'll turn out a great boost to me.

 If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
 It's great that way.